benjaminion/upgrading-ethereum-book/README.md

 npm install -g gatsby-cli
 ```

-You'll also need a working `gawk` (GNU awk) installed at _/usr/bin/gawk_ so that the build can preprocess the book document.
+You'll also need a working `perl` installed at _/usr/bin/perl_ so that the build can preprocess the book document.

 ### Building